WillUHD/WillUHD/README.md

 <div align="left">

 Some idiot who likes machine learning.
-(And still uses Java).

 Here are some projects I've been working on.